bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[29]'
       -
         type: text
         text: ' to maintain a strong cultural identity.
-Ivison claims that “securing their cultural interests enables Aboriginal peoples access to equal resources to maintain, adapt, and reproduce their cultural identities…” better supports Indigenous peoples to address their challenges (Ivison cited in Duthu 2013, p.
+Ivison claims that “securing their cultural interests enables Aboriginal peoples’ access to equal resources to maintain, adapt, and reproduce their cultural identities…” better supports Indigenous peoples to address their challenges (Ivison cited in Duthu 2013, p.
 56).
 I disagree with Ivison for the following reasons.'
       -
         type: text
         marks: